Standards & instruments

 STANDARD 11.
 Curricular Programs

-A system to design, develop, and review the program offerings is established, ensuring alignment with the institutional vision-mission and goals, with program objectives and learning outcomes, and relevant to meeting stakeholders’ needs.
+A system for designing, developing, and reviewing the program offerings has been established.
+This ensures alignment with the institutional vision, mission, goals, program objectives, and learning outcomes and relevance to meeting stakeholders’ needs.

 STANDARD 12.
 Teaching and Learning Methods

-A system to select, develop, and evaluate appropriate teaching and learning methods and activities is established to achieve the desired learning outcomes.
+A system to select, develop, and evaluate the appropriate teaching and learning methods and activities is established, aligned with the institution’s educational philosophy, and intended to achieve the desired learning outcomes.

 STANDARD 13.
 Assessment Methods

-A system is in place to plan and select the most appropriate assessment types aligned to the achievement of the expected learning outcomes.
+A system is in place to plan and select the most appropriate types of assessment aligned to the achievement of the expected learning outcomes.

 AREA 5.
 STUDENT SERVICES